51

 Department: Psychology

 Nicki is an Associate Professor in the Department of Psychology.
-She is a Chartered Health Psychologist, an Associate Fellow of the British Psychological Society and is registered with the Health and Care Professions Council.
+She is a Health Psychologist registered with the Health and Care Professions Council, and a Chartered Psychologist and Associate Fellow of the British Psychological Society.
 Nicki’s research focuses on developing and evaluating complex interventions that are designed to make a demonstrable contribution to the promotion of individual, population and global health.
 Her work includes lifestyle-based interventions for primary and secondary prevention of chronic conditions, , and community pharmacy supported interventions.
 Nicki leads the Health Behaviour and Behaviour Change Research group at Northumbria.

 Nicki is a Visiting Researcher at the , Heidelberg University in Germany.